chainer/chainercv/docs/source/tutorial/detection.rst

 Detection Link
 --------------
-ChainerCV provides several implementations that can carry out object detection.
+ChainerCV provides several network implementations that carry out object detection.
 For example, Single Shot MultiBox Detector (SSD) [Liu16]_ and Faster R-CNN [Ren15]_ are supported.
 Despite the difference between the models in how prediction is carried out internally, they support the common method for prediction called :meth:`predict`.